How Much Does Parking Lot Striping Cost in 2025?

 Written by HomeAdvisor.

-Parking lot striping costs $0.25 to $1 per linear foot, depending on the width of the line.
-A parking lot striping pricing for 30 to 50 spaces averages $500 but could cost as low as $300.
-For parking lots with more than 50 spaces or for brand new paint jobs, expect to pay up to $3,000.
-You’ll pay 20% to 50% less if it’s a repaint.
+Parking lot striping costs $0.20 to $1 per linear foot, depending on the width of the line.
+A parking lot striping pricing for 30 to 50 spaces averages $850 but could cost as low as $500.
+For parking lots with more than 50 spaces or for brand-new paint jobs, expect to pay up to $1,200.
+You’ll pay 50% to 70% less if it’s a repaint.
 While some parking lot painters will include arrows or stop lines in their prices, not all will.
+In this guide, we’ll cover everything you need to know about the cost of parking lot striping.
+Let’s take a look.

 Average Parking Lot Striping Cost